 Ancient Indian traditions maintain a close relationship of Somnath with release of Chandra (Moon God) from the curse of his father-in-law Daksha Prajapati.
 Moon was married to Twenty-Seven daughters of Daksha.
 However, he favored Rohini and neglected other queens.
 The aggrieved Daksha cursed Moon and the Moon lost power of light.
 With the advice of Brahma, Moon arrived at the Prabhas Teerth and worshiped Bhagwan Shiva.
 Pleased with the great penance and devotion of Moon, Bhagwan Shiva blessed him and relieved him from the curse of darkness partially, thus causing the periodic waning of moon.
 Pauranic traditions maintain that Moon had built a golden temple, followed by a silver temple by Ravana, Bhagvan Shree Krishna is believed to have built Somnath temple with Sandalwood.

-Located as it is, it is widely believed that if one were to sail from here in a straight line, the end of the journey would be at the North Pole, without having to travel over land.
+Located as it is, it is widely believed that if one were to sail from here in a straight line, the end of the journey would be at the South Pole, without having to travel over land.
+In an inscription in Sanskrit, found on the Arrow-Pillar called Baan-Stambh erected on the sea-protection wall at the Somnath Temple is stated that the temple stands at a point on the Indian piece of land, which happens to be the first point on land in the north to the south-pole on that particular longitude.

 The Somnath Temple located in the Prabhas Kshetra near Veraval in Saurashtra, on the western coast of Gujarat, India, is one of the twelve Jyotirlinga shrines of the God Shiva.
 Somnath means “The Protector of (the) Moon God”.
 The Somnath Temple is known as “the Shrine Eternal”.